Cosmo-Tech/azure-digital-twin-injector-python/README.md

 - `Update_Twins`
 - `Update_Relationships`

+Replace {myhostkey} by the function app host key, available in Azure Portal (Function > App keys > Host keys: _master or default)

-4. You can check the result of the execution on ADT.
+3. You can check the result of the execution on the poison queue or directly on ADT.

-5. You can access the logs to debug or simply to have a record of the execution in Application Insights.
+4. You can access the logs to debug or simply to have a record of the execution in Application Insights.
 Here are some useful KUSTO queries you can run :
 - traces | where message contains "Dev Log" : this query enables us to get all the logs that have been written in the code of the DT Injector, these are mainly the information logs about a creation/update/deletion of a twin/relationship or errors related to the structure of the received http request.
 - traces | where customDimensions.["LogLevel"]==
         "Information"